(Disclosure: Some of the links below may be affiliate links)

 So, let’s see what these three axes are about.

-The first axis is about the concept of Financial Freedom and the basics of how to plan your journey to your Fuck You Day.
-This day is when you become financially free, and you have the freedom to quit your job if you want.
+The first axis is about the concept of Financial Freedom and the basics of planning your journey to your Fuck You Day.
+This day is when you become financially free, and you can quit your job if you want.

-In this first part, the book will explain why the author wants to become financially free.
-And it will go into the different advantages of this state of finance.
+The book will explain why the author wants to become financially free in this first part.
+And it will go into the different advantages of this freedom.
 This will also demonstrate that everybody should be able to do that.
 But of course, this takes a lot of work, perseverance, and often a change of perception.